 |Scientific Name||Melanotaenia trifasciata|

 |Other Names||Jewel Rainbowfish, Goyder River Rainbowfish, Three-striped Sunfish, Regal Rainbowfish, Three stripe Rainbow|

 |GH||8 - 25|

-It is relatively straightforward to distinguish males from female Banded Rainbowfish.
-Males will typically be larger, deeper bodied and more vividly coloured, have a more significant arched back and possess longer anal and dorsal fins.
-In comparison, females are smaller, slimmer and are less coloured than males.
+There is a relatively straightforward way to distinguish male Banded Rainbowfish from females.
+The males are typically larger, deeper bodied, and more vividly coloured (especially when spawning and sparring), possess a more prominent arched back, and have longer anal and dorsal fins.
+Conversely, females are smaller, slimmer, and less coloured compared to males.

 Breeding the Banded Rainbowfish is straightforward once these fish are happily established and settled into your aquarium.
 You will need a mature pair or group of males and females, along with a spawning mop, preferably floating at the top of the aquarium downwards to the substrate.

 Despite spawning year-round, Rainbowfish lay many eggs at the beginning of the rainy season.
 In addition, temperature increases, and live and frozen foods often encourage spawning.